SophiaChen-codes/DOTNB/README.md

 ## Instructions

-In the folder of each language, the mean, variance, CDF, and PDF functions of DOTNB are provided.
+In the folder of each language, the calculation of Mean, Variance, Probability Density Function (PDF), Cumulative Density Function (CDF) of DOTNB are provided.